marcelpetersen/mobil/_drafts/How to Keep Your Fleet Sharing Company Up-to-Date with European Regulation.md

 ---
 layout: simple-article
-category: ''
+category: Insights
 author: []
-cta_heading: Find Out More About Wunder Mobility
+cta_heading: Find Out More About Wunder Fleet
 cta_text: We have a range of solutions using the latest technology driving forward the future of mobility around the world.
-cta_link: []
+cta_link: pages/fleet.md
-title: ''
+title: How to Keep Your Fleet Sharing Company Up-to-Date with European Regulation
-publish_date:
+publish_date: 2019-08-14 00:00:00 +0000
 featured_image: ''
-excerpt: ''
+excerpt: 'Knowing which rules to keep track of can seem a little tricky at first, but if you read up on local regulation that could affect your operations in advance, you’ll be prepared before any new laws are enacted or rules are changed. '

 ---
 If keeping your fleet sharing company up-to-date with different regulation types seems like a daunting task, don’t worry: you’ve come to the right place!